 Most pastry variants fit into one of five categories:

 Choux pastry – a cooked dough, choux pastry is most commonly associated with profiteroles, chocolate éclairs and the delectable gougère.
 The name derives from the French word for cabbage, a reference to how the pastry looks when cooked.
-Choux pastry has a high water content, steam causing it to rise during cooking and form a crispy outer shell and hollow middle.
+Choux pastry has a high water content, and the steam causes it to rise during cooking to form a crispy outer shell and hollow middle.

 Puff pastry – this is made by wrapping dough around butter, rolling out and folding, known as laminating.
-This results in a pastry that rises in the oven, very light and flaky.
-Traditional dishes that use puff pastry are apple tarte Tatin and mille-feuille.
+This results in a pastry that rises in the oven, and is very light and flaky.
+Traditional dishes that use puff pastry are apple tarte Tatin, mille-feuilles and rustic pies.

-Shortcrust pastry – a fairly simple pastry, just flour butter water and salt are required to make the dough, the trick to making this pastry is not to overwork the dough as this will make it tough.
-Sweet crust pastry also comes into this category; sugar is added and eggs replace water for a pastry that is used in desserts.
+Shortcrust pastry – a fairly simple pastry, just flour, butter, water and salt are required to make the dough, the trick to making this pastry is not to overwork the dough as this will make it tough.
+Sweet shortcrust pastry also comes into this category; sugar is added and eggs replace the water for a pastry that is used in desserts.

-Hot water pastry – hot water pastry is normally used in pies that require a firm crust such as pork pies and steak and ale pies.
-A mixture is made of flour, lard and hot water and moulded into the desired shape.
+Hot water pastry – hot water pastry is normally used in hand-raised pies that require a firm crust such as pork pies and game pies.
+A mixture is made of flour, lard and hot water and moulded into the desired shape

 Paul Heathcote demonstrates choux pastry at its finest with his Profiteroles with passion fruit cream and chocolate sauce, while Martin Wishart uses it in a savoury context in his Dauphine potatoes with crème fraîche.